singularityhub/stools/README.md

 $ docker exec -it clair-scanner sclair singularity-images_latest.sif --report
 ```

-You can change between JSON and HTML table reports by adding the `--report-format` flag followed by either `json` or `html`.
+Change between JSON or an HTML table reports by adding the `--report-format` flag followed by `json` or `html`.

 ```bash
 $ docker exec -it clair-scanner sclair singularity-images_latest.sif --report --report-format html